TUD-RST/pycartan/README.md

 ===================
-The Package pycartan contains code for representation of differential forms and respective operations of exterior calculus (exterior derivative, wedge product, contraction (interior product)).
+The Package pycartan contains code for representation of differential forms and respective operations of exterior calculus (exterior derivative, wedge product, contraction (interior product), Integration, Hodge-Star-Operator).
 Background is the application differential forms in the context of control theory.

 The package has the status of research-code.
 Despite significant parts are covered by unittests, the occurence of bugs (including wrong results) is probable.